Year 1 Number Screening Check

 Information for families and carers

-Number sense is the ability to understand, relate, and work with numbers effectively to participate in daily life and make sense of the world.
+Number sense is the ability to understand, relate to, and work with numbers effectively to participate in daily life and make sense of the world.
 It supports your child to understand more complex mathematical concepts in the later years of primary school and high school.

-If you have any questions relating to the Year 1 Number Screening Check, please speak to your school.
+If you have any questions relating to the Year 1 Number Screening Check, please speak to your child’s class teacher.

 Category: